AnnotationPortal/DatathonandHackathon.github.io/README_update_2025.md

 ## CHALLENGE #2: Modeling with Bright Data (July 20 to July 27, 2025)

-More information and the labeled datasets will be provided at the workshop on July 20.
+More information will be provided at the workshop on July 20.

 ### Labeled Datasets